Skip To Content

 Service Automation Success Story: International Casual Dining Restaurant Chain

-Challenge: A large casual dining company with approximately 100,000 employees and more than 1,500 restaurants struggled with a lack of visibility into the scope and spending of service providers responsible for completing work orders.
-The ad hoc nature of these work orders by location led to inconsistent and inefficient vendor performance, which led to higher costs in many cases.
+Challenge: A large casual dining company with 100,000 employees and over 1,500 restaurants faced limited visibility into service scope and spending for their work orders.
+Ad hoc work order management at each location caused inconsistent performance and often led to higher costs.

-Result: Providing all essential staff with the ability to open work orders through a service automation platform enabled the FM team to standardize its operations at all locations.
-This included providing users with access to the platform from their mobile devices, letting them open work orders directly and communicating with the FM team and service contractors using detailed text and multimedia notes.
+Result: Allowing all employees the ability to open work orders through a service automation platform helped them standardize operations across all locations.
+Now, staff can open work orders and communicate directly with the FM team and contractors through the platform on mobile devices.

 Step 3: Implement Cost Controls